 - Human-in-loop, not just automation.
 Confirm analysts triage before alerts escalate to the client.
 Ask what percentage of alerts are closed inside the SOC without touching the client’s team.

 - Integration with the existing stack.
-Microsoft Defender, SentinelOne, Fortinet, Cisco.
-Will they ingest existing telemetry, or do they insist on a rip-and-replace?
-The answer to this question reveals whether the vendor sells a service or a tool re-skinned as a service.
+Will they ingest the EDR agent and Microsoft Defender telemetry you already run, or do they insist on a rip-and-replace?
+The answer reveals whether the vendor sells a service or a tool re-skinned as a service.

 - Canadian data residency.
 Required for PIPEDA-regulated data.
 Ask where alerts and forensics are stored and processed, and require the answer in writing.